bugsbugsbux/notes-on-nix/notes-on-nix.md

    there is an article on the wiki <https://wiki.nixos.org>, and finally you can ask for help on <https://discourse.nixos.org>

+## Where do I find packages and options?

+You can search for packages on <https://search.nixos.org/packages> and for options on <https://search.nixos.org/options>.
+The results give a description, examples and link to the source in the nixpkgs repo.

 ## What are some drawbacks of nix/NixOS?

 - It does not comply with the FHS (Filesystem Hierarchy Standard).
 While